siddheshih/CS747_Assigmnets/README.md

 # CS747_Assigmnets
-Code for Assignments on Reinforcement Learning as part of CS 747 course at IIT Bombay
+Code for Assignments on Reinforcement Learning as part of CS 747 course at IIT Bombay  in Autumn, 2020